Adolescents

 Teenage years are a time in which youth explore identity in multiple ways - what their interests are and what is important to them.
 Youth may engage in same-sex sexual behavior due to specific attraction and/or to explore their own sexuality.
 Behavior during teenage years among consenting, developmentally appropriate peers is not a problematic sexual behavior.

-Some youth who engage in problematic sexual behavior may also be gay, lesbian, transgender, bisexual, queer/questioning or pansexual (LGBTQ+).
-Being LGBTQ+, is NOT a risk factor for engaging in problematic sexual behavior.
-Youth who are LGBTQ+ are actually at higher risk of experiencing victimization than non- LGBTQ+ youth and are not any more likely to engage in PSB.
+Some youth who engage in problematic sexual behavior may also be gay, lesbian, bisexual (LGB+).
+Being LGB+, is NOT a risk factor for engaging in problematic sexual behavior.
+Youth who are LGB+ are actually at higher risk of experiencing victimization than non- LGB+ youth and are not any more likely to engage in PSB.

 All kinds of families.
 The families may have biological parents, step-parents, grandparents, foster or adoptive parents, or kinship parents.
 The families have many different levels of income and education and they represent all ethnicities.
 Many of these families are functioning well and have typical family problems.
 Other families experience high levels of stress along with a history of problems with maltreatment, substance abuse, domestic violence, and/ or unstable employment.
 There is no one type of family or one type of teen that engages in PSB.